savonet/book/audio.md

 ```{.liquidsoap include="liq/mic.liq" from=1}
 ```

-Basically, this script plays the stream generated by `input.alsa`.
+Basically, this script plays the stream generated by `input.alsa`\indexop{input.alsa}.
 However, we have to use the `buffer` operator in order to bufferize the stream coming from the soundcard and deal with synchronization issues between the input and the output, as detailed in [there](#sec:clocks-ex).